solodev/cloud-documentation/src/My Profile/Profile/index.md

 ## Profile Information

-Manage the profile information by providing names, phone number and more.
+Manage the profile information by providing names, phone number, and more.

 <img src="../../../images/profileinformation.jpg" alt="profileinformation" style="width: 40%; display: block"></a>